 Multi-Storey Car Park

-Built in 1964, this building is occupied by the Cambridge Education Group, who run their Foundation Campus from here.
-They offer University Pathway courses for foreign students who wish to gain entry to UK Universities.
-Also in this building is a large sports hall, and the University’s Student Union Radio.
+Built in 1964, this is occupied by the Cambridge Education Group, which runs its Coventry foundation campus from here, offering university pathway courses for overseas students who wish to gain entry to UK universities.
+The building also houses a large sports hall.

-This was built in 1971 and has been named after the political journalist and Labour politician, representing Coventry East from 1945-1974.
-This is the main building for the Faculty of Health and Life Sciences and includes a mock hospital ward and operating theatre, complete with sink scrubs and theatre lights.
+This was built in 1971 and is named after the political journalist and Labour politician Richard Crossman, who represented Coventry East from 1945 to 1974.
+It is used by the Faculty of Health and Life Sciences, primarily for psychology, criminology and social sciences subjects, and includes mock prison cells and psychology labs.

-Construction was completed in 2006, and as its name suggests is home to some key student services as well as our International Office.
-This is where our students enroll as well as the main information point for student accommodation and finance queries.
+Opened in 2006, the centre is home to many of our key student services as well as our International Office.
+This is where our students enrol and is also a main information point for student accommodation and finance queries.

 This is a small office used by our Faculty of Health and Life Sciences.
-Built in 1922 and its name is drawn from the Carmelite Friary founded in 1342 in Coventry.
+Built in 1922, its name is drawn from the Carmelite Friary founded in 1342 in Coventry.

-This building began life in 1910 as a factory and has been named after the founder of the Morris car company who used this building as part of its engine production unit.
-It was converted for use by the University and is now occupied by our Faculty of Business and Law.
+This building began life in 1910 as a factory and is named after the founder of the Morris car company, which used this building as part of its engine production unit.
+It was converted for use by the university and is now occupied by our Faculty of Business and Law.